Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 **Skeleton**

-The site will be made up of four pages with one main section per page, all pages will have a 'sticky' navigation bar at the top and a small copyright footer.
+The site will be made up of three pages with one to two main sections per page, all pages will have a 'sticky' navigation bar at the top and a small copyright footer.

 **Information Architecture**